zchatt5/post-install-config/README.md

 <img width="953" height="679" alt="image" src="https://github.com/user-attachments/assets/f17c1fd4-02d1-4321-a07e-41ea24febf56" />
 </p>
 <p>
 In the Admin Panel navigate to Agents -> Teams -> Add New Team.
 Named it "Online Banking" then create the team.
+Teams are to support ticket escalation and coordinate issues.
 </p>
 <br />